tendermario/terraria-server-aws/README.md

 ## Todo

-- Programatically create an EC2 instance with Terraria with docker
+- Programatically create an EC2 instance with Terraria with docker (probably need to Bootstrap a bit https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap)
 - Create security group to open 7777 for connecting to Terraria for any outside users
 - Create alarm for when the server has been on for more than 24 hours, 48 hrs, or something like that
 - Take an optional input file to take as the world to load onto that server